-There are many excellent how to draw and art tutorials on this very site.
-But if you’re looking for ‘show’ rather than ‘tell’, then YouTube videos by artists are a great way to reboot your mojo.
+It’s also worth remembering that there’s no better time than now to improve your skills and get inspired by new perspectives.
+Of course we have many excellent how to draw and brilliant art tutorials on this very site, but if you’re looking for ‘show’ rather than ‘tell’, then YouTube videos by artists are a great way to reboot your mojo.

 With so much varying quality on YouTube, though, it can be difficult to know where to start.
 To help you out, we’ve selected the 10 best YouTube art channels to inspire you and improve your skills.